The Home Buying Cycle

 Timing the Home Buying Market

-The wavelike nature of the business cycle makes it difficult to time the home buying cycle.
-And interest rates are also higher during the depressed phase wherein income is low which means less chance of being qualified for a purchase.
-It is real estate housing market and/or home buying is going to flourish or flop.
+The wave-like nature of the business cycle makes it difficult to time the home-buying cycle.
+And interest rates are also higher during the depressed phase wherein income is low which means less chance of being qualified for purchase.
+Is the real estate housing market and/or home buying going to flourish or flop?